Armin-Tourajmehr/Bama_Site/README.md

 # Bama_Site
 This is a kind of web scrapping and a simple ML

-It gets data from link of below: https://bama.ir/car
+It gets data from link:
+https://bama.ir/car

 and then stores name,funtion,city,model and price of cars in database that you want